Skip to content

 • The first thing is to add a new alternative coal so that all new data added in this step will become part of the coal alternative.

-• Then one needs to add the objects:
+• Then one needs to add the entities:

 • unit coal_plant